|

 An old gentleman named Daniel Bostwick was accidentally killed at Lawrenceville

-train ran into Mr. Bostwick, hurting him so badly that he died in about
+ran into Mr. Bostwick, hurting him so badly that he died in about half an hour.

 William G. Brownlow(Parson Barlow)

-at Knoxville, Tenn.
+Knoxville, Tenn.
 His life was a varied and a useful one.
+He was

-He was first a carpenter, then became a Methodist minister, and after 10
+first a carpenter, then became a Methodist minister, and after 10 years of

-years of itinerant preaching turned politician, and finally naturally drifted
+itinerant preaching turned politician, and finally naturally drifted into

-into political journalism.
-He soon became noted for the vigor and
+political journalism.
+He soon became noted for the vigor and point of his

-point of his writings, bringing to the support of his Whig principles a
+writings, bringing to the support of his Whig principles a most trenchant and

-and served one term with conspicuous ability notwithstanding the severest
+States Senator, and served one term with conspicuous ability notwithstanding the

-physical infirmity.
-He was a man of decided ability and independence
+severest physical infirmity.
+He was a man of decided ability and

-of character, and he has written his name indelibly in the ? of his generation.
+independence of character, and he has written his name indelibly in the ? of his

 Mr. Thomas Driscoll